calyston/cafe-chocolatine/README.md

 ## Personal Learnings

 This project was my first time designing a website, and I used Adobe XD to create the design.
 I created a moodboard of various restaurant designs on Behance, and used them to inspire my own design.
+Whilst building the website, I changed the colours slightly to make the web page more vibrant and reduced the empty space in the about section.
+In the future I intend to improve my design and Adobe XD skills in order to avoid making changes whilst building the website.
+I also did not make a responsive version of my design as it was my first attempt, but since I feel this personal project went well I will aim to do so in the future.

 ## Installation Instructions